ABOUT THE CENTER

 - Promotes collaboration with other North Dakota institutions to implement a statewide plan for the improvement of undergraduate teacher preparation and graduate professional development for science and mathematics teachers.

 - Provides opportunities for faculty and students to become involved in K-16 science and mathematics education projects.

-- Supports the ongoing efforts of individuals, departments, and groups of faculty involved with K-12 activities such as science fairs, Governor's School, math contests, and other science/math functions.
+- Supports the ongoing efforts of individuals, departments, and groups of faculty involved with K-12 activities such as Governor's School, Science Olympiad, and other science/math functions.

 History of the CSME:

 - Establishment of the CSME was approved by the North Dakota State Board of Higher Education on March 19, 1998.
 Initial support came from the NDSU College of Human Development & Education and the College of Science & Mathematics.

 - Dr. Debra Tomanek served as the first CSME director, with the CSME headquartered in Stevens Hall 224 and 225.